folio-org/raml-module-builder/README.md

 }
 ```
 ## Cross Table query ambiguity
 There will be some cases where two foreign keys refer to the same table.
-This ambiguity has the possibility of leading the join logic down a dead end if the foreign key does not lead to the intended table.
-To resolve this there are new properties:
+This ambiguity is resolved by these properties:
 	- tableAlias
 	- targetTableAlias
 	This schema example shows the use of two foreign keys both pointing to loan_type and the added properties to resolve the situation: